Factors that influence moving costs from Portland to Huntsvilletoggle

 How long does a move from Portland to Huntsville take?

-The 1,228-mile move from Portland, ME, to Huntsville, AL, takes two to eight days.
-Some Portland movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Huntsville.
+The 1,228-mile journey from Portland, ME to Huntsville, AL typically takes two to eight days.
+Some movers in Portland offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Huntsville.

 Helpful moving resources